 Vending machines became so popular in the United States that virtually everything was soon offered from a vending machine: cigars, postcards, stamps, etc. The first completely coin operated restaurant was opened in Philadelphia in 1902.
 It was called Horn & Hardart and was a popular institution until the 1960s when the fast food craze finally put them out of business.

 Additional information on gumball, peanut and other vending machines can be found in Silent Salesmen Too by Bill Enes.
-These books are available from the

 Copyright: 1996 Ken Durham.